timpending/comp-sci-curriculum/Unit-2/03-searching.md

 ### Ok...
 So I've made it this far, but I'm not good at math so how can I ever learn this stuff?

-Sure, there is a decent ammount of math relating to these data structures, algorithms and their runtimes, but a knowledge of calculus or linear algebra is not necessary to answer questions about these algorithms or even understand them conceptually.
+Sure, there is a decent amount of math relating to these data structures, algorithms and their runtimes, but a knowledge of calculus or linear algebra is not necessary to answer questions about these algorithms or even understand them conceptually.
 The most important thing you can take away from this readme is an understanding of __what__ these algorithms and data structures look like and how they work.
 Without a fundamental knowledge of these algorithms and data structures you have no chance of implementing them let alone understanding them. __MOST IMPORTANTLY - Don't ever let something as silly as thinking "I'm not good at math" stop you from learning about this fascinating area of computer science!
 Anyone can learn this stuff!__

 ### So I made it here...what's next?